Inushin/dockerNodeSSL/README.md

 4. Edit the `docker-compose.yml` with your DB information.

+5. Edit `data/nginx/node/index.js` with your domain.

-5. Run `./init`.
+6. Run `./init`.

-6. Edit `data/nginx/web.conf` and `data/nginx/node/index.js` with your domain and your proyect dir.
+7. Edit `data/nginx/web.conf` with your domain and your proyect dir.

-7. Run `docker-compose down`
+8. Run `docker-compose down`

-8. Run `docker-compose up -d`
+9. Run `docker-compose up -d`

-9. The 4 containers are deployed:
+10. The 4 containers are deployed:

 ```
 Creating docker_mongo_1   ... done